The Hoge Moogs

 [All]

-Changes the tuner output on the EWPro, and on my Standard added a jack and a volume knob,
+Changes the tuner output on the EWPro, and adds a jack and a volume knob on the Standard , to be identical to the main output but without volume control.

 EWStandard with preview jack and volume knob mod. by Ryan Cox, Moog Music